πͺ Testing with AI

 When execution finishes, you will receive information on token usage and code suggestions proposed by AI.
 By evaluating this information you will be able to check how effective AI can be for your case.

-What if you want to take ChatGPT on the journey of test automation and ask it questions while browsing pages?
+What if you want to take AI on the journey of test automation and ask it questions while browsing pages?

 Here are some good use cases for this helper: